 Q. What is a heading in Microsoft Word?

 A. A heading is a title or subtitle that organizes your document.
-It helps readers understand each section’s topic.
+It helps readers understand the topic of each section.

 Q. How do I create a heading in Word?